telvarost/BetterScreenshots-StationAPI/README.md

 ## List of Changes:

+* Ability to add basic screenshots to the clipboard (default: enabled)
 * Ability to change photo key bindings using controls menu in options.
 * Ability to disable rendering bedrock in the nether (for nether isometric photos).
 * ISOMETRIC_PHOTO_KEYBIND (default F7) — isometric screenshot (PNG)